BlueBrain/nexus/docs/src/main/paradox/docs/getting-started/running-nexus/configuration/index.md

 The blazegraph plugin configuration can be found @link:[here](https://github.com/BlueBrain/nexus/blob/$git.branch$/delta/plugins/blazegraph/src/main/resources/blazegraph.conf){ open=new }.

 The most important flag is `plugins.blazegraph.base` which defines the endpoint where the Blazegraph service is running.

+The @link:[`plugins.blazegraph.slow-queries` section](https://github.com/BlueBrain/nexus/blob/$git.branch$/delta/plugins/blazegraph/src/main/resources/blazegraph.conf#L23) of the Blazegraph configuration defines what is considered a slow Blazegraph query, which will get logged in the `public.blazegraph_queries` PostgreSQL table.
+This can be used to understand which Blazegraph queries can be improved.

 ### Composite views plugin configuration